 Remember, criticism and feedback isn’t a one-way street, actively ask your team what you can do better.
 And then listen, don’t be defensive over anything that’s said.
 You’ve asked for feedback, show your team you’re open to that and respond once you’ve had time to think it over.

-Sharing what you like about a person not only can make them feel pleased but can also re-enforce that positive behavior which they will want keep up now it’s been recognized.
+Sharing what you like about a person not only can make them feel pleased but can also re-enforce that positive behavior which they will want keep up now it’s been recognised.

 I do sometimes find it easier to criticize than to praise, in many ways I have high expectations on people so even if they do well I think they are simply doing their job.
 This is where I need to re-evaluate people’s work in reflection time to determine if I’ve missed out giving praise.